 Active listening for powerful impact in health and care

+The NHS Constitution states “all staff should have rewarding and worthwhile jobs, with the freedom and confidence to act in the interest of patients.
+To do this, they need to be trusted, actively listened to and provided with meaningful feedback”.
 Yet as we emerge from the pandemic, staff morale and engagement seem to be faltering.
+A system-wide environment of active listening seems far from being achieved.
 Figures from the most recent NHS staff survey indicate that almost a third of respondents think about leaving their organisation, only half of respondents believe that they have a choice in deciding how to do their work, and just half of respondents feel involved in changes being introduced.

 Gallup’s long-term research demonstrates how workforce engagement is a critical driver of organisational success.
 High-engagement organisations outshine their counterparts across various metrics, with 41% better performance in quality, 66% better staff wellbeing, 18% higher productivity, 23% increased profitability, 58% reduction in patient incidents, and an 81% decrease in absenteeism.
 Yet according to Gallup, a mere 10% of employees in the UK, and 23% of employees worldwide, are classified as engaged.